MENU

 3. Networking with global green chemistry networks across the world

-4. Interdisciplinary research with the aim to accomplish the 2030 Agenda of Sustainable Development Goals
+4. Interdisciplinary research to accomplish the 2030 Agenda of Sustainable Development Goals (SDGs)

-5. Set-up of Sophisticated analytical facilities that can cater to the demands of various industries and academic institutes
+5. Setting up sophisticated analytical facilities that meet the demands of various industries and academic institutes

-6. Increased research grants to be provided to the aspiring faculty and students
+6. Increased research grants for aspiring faculty members and students

-7. Increased Internships, Apprenticeship, projects and community outreach
+7. Increased internships, apprenticeships, projects and community outreach programmes

 College